c1c2c3c4c5c/Kaushakam_Niti_TODO_App/README.md

 # MERN TODO List App

 This is a TODO List application built using the MERN stack.
-It allows users to manage their tasks effectively.
+It allows users to manage their tasks effectively. the frontend part is the src and public folder, while the backend files are uploaded separately in the branch itself.

 ## Usage